divio/divio-cloud-docs/how-to/local-cli.rst

 ------------------------

-If you have a basic familiarity with Docker and cloud deployment, we recommend you follow the :ref:`django-create-deploy` guide for a concise, practical walk-through the process of configuring an application for local development and deployment to our cloud infrastructure.
+If you have a basic familiarity with Docker and cloud deployment, we recommend you follow the :ref:`deploy-django` guide for a concise, practical walk-through the process of configuring an application for local development and deployment to our cloud infrastructure.

 If Docker, containerisation and cloud deployment are new to you, we recommend that you work through our :ref:`detailed,